Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-0.8.0/workflow-client-server.md

 ```

 :::note
-In this example, we are forcing a synchronization on the main thread in order to update and handle our data later in the `MonoBehaviour::Update` call.
+In this example, we are forcing a synchronization on the main thread to update and handle our data later in the `MonoBehaviour::Update` call.
 The workflow [Creating a jobified client and server](workflow-client-server-jobs.md) shows you how to use the Transport package with the C# Job System.
 :::